-And sometimes for good reason — for business, “taxable” can mean extra work for accounting teams, and for employees, it can often feel like they’re being nickel-and-dimed by taxes on every little thing.
+And sometimes for good reason — for businesses, “taxable” can mean extra work for accounting teams.
+For employees, meanwhile, it can often feel like they’re being nickel-and-dimed by taxes on every little thing.

 “Why are rewards considered a taxable benefit?”

 Most benefits and perks you provide to employees are taxable, including parking, gas, cell phone benefits, gym memberships, equipment, or work-from-home stipends.
 Any cash or near-cash bonuses are also considered a taxable benefit, and recognition rewards like gift cards are no exception.

 According to the Canada Revenue Agency, cash and near-cash awards are always a taxable benefit for the employee.
 A near-cash award includes gift cards that function the same as cash, based on their ability to be used to purchase goods or services, including:

 - A gift for a special occasion, such as a holiday or birthday gift.